grafana/grafana/docs/sources/features/datasources/cloudwatch.md

 ## Configure the data source with provisioning

-It's now possible to configure datas ources using config files with Grafana's provisioning system.
+It's now possible to configure data sources using config files with Grafana's provisioning system.
 You can read more about how it works and all the settings you can set for data sources on the [provisioning docs page](/administration/provisioning/#datasources)

 Here are some provisioning examples for this data source.